torvalds/linux/Documentation/filesystems/fscrypt.rst

 If unsure, you should use the (AES-256-XTS, AES-256-CTS-CBC) pair.

 AES-128-CBC was added only for low-powered embedded devices with crypto accelerators such as CAAM or CESA that do not support XTS.
+To use AES-128-CBC, CONFIG_CRYPTO_SHA256 (or another SHA-256 implementation) must be enabled so that ESSIV can be used.

 Adiantum is a (primarily) stream cipher-based mode that is fast even on CPUs without dedicated crypto instructions.
 It's also a true